jmontgomery1590/IST412-Project/README.md

           Username: admin
           Password: Admin123

+*For my UI design pattern, I chose the Navigation Panel.
+This is persistent throughout our entire system Interface, with it implemented in the HomepageUI view class under UserAuthentication.

+*For my OO Design pattern, I chose Factory Method.
+I used my Page model class under CourseManagement, and extended it to three subclasses: Announcement, Lesson, and Activity.

 As of current, TestHarness application flow for these profiles are:

 	All Users: Upon successful login, LMS homepage is displayed with navigation bar at the top of the page.